 The hero in the story is Captain Sun.
 He protects Capital City from the evil Black Out.
 This is a classic story about good versus evil.
 Black Out comes to Capital Sun and blocks out all that is good.
 Captain Sun rids the city of the evil with the help of a few others: Fogbank, Missile Man, Electro Lad and Landslide.
 The story was great and parts were suspenseful as you hope the good guys to win.
 But, my absolute favorite part was the newspaper looking article that appeared between chapters.
 This brought the lesson of God’s love and salvation in.
 God and Jesus are our Captain Sun and Satan is Black Out.
 We all need salvation in this fallen world.
 This was tied in so well.
 I was very impressed with these pages.
 The author could have skipped that and gone on with the comic and put in a blurb in the back, but he choose to make the lesson bigger and did a great job!

 I had my kids make up and draw their own super hero or villain.
 I think they did a great job!

-You can find Bible Study for All Ages on these social media sites:
+You can find The Captain Sun Adventures on these social media sites:

-Many other families on The Homeschool Review Crew had the opportunity to review curriculum from Bible Study Guide For All Ages.
-Click on the banner below to see all the different levels and products and what they thought about them.
+Many other families on The Homeschool Review Crew had the opportunity to review this book also.
+Click on the banner below to see how they used it and what they though of it.